surifirstpin/biplus_documentation/docs/README.md

 ### Embedded analytics

- Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.
+ Get a powerful Acubi tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.

  ### Customer Success